Key work areas

-- Consultation - Responds to consultation documents from the Government and outside agencies, including the National Institute of Clinical Excellence (NICE) - see below for current consultations
+- Consultation - Responds to consultation documents from the Government and outside agencies, including the National Institute of Clinical Excellence (NICE) and Scottish Intercollegiate Guidelines Network (SIGN) - see below for current consultations - see our consultation responses

-- Lobbying - Advises and supports external agencies and parental bodies about the licensing, availability, use and surveillance of medicines in paediatric populations.
-This includes medicines used outside of the license, newly licensed products, unlicensed medicines for rare conditions and adverse reactions to medicines
+- Lobbying - Advises and supports external agencies and parent/ carer bodies about the licensing, availability, use and surveillance of medicines in paediatric populations.
+This includes advising on medicines used outside the terms of their UK license, newly licensed products, unlicensed medicines for rare conditions and adverse reactions to medicines.

 - Education - Supports education training and research in the field of safe prescribing

 The Medicines Committee supports a number of organisations:

 - British National Formulary For Children (BNFC) - Inputs into policy issues on the development of this formulary and supports the production of future editions.
 BNFC information is available to most RCPCH members via Paediatric Care Online (PCO UK)